software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 2
 >
-> Create a Sprint Backlog project for the third Sprint in GitHub Projects.
-Name the project "Sprint 3 Backlog".
-Use the default project columns, similar as in the Sprint 2 Backlog project.
-Add a "Sprint 3 Backlog" link for the project to the "Backlogs" section in the `README.md` file.
+> Create a new milestone for the third Sprint.
+Set the milestone title as "Sprint 3".
+Update the milestone filter in the Sprint Backlog to display the issues of the active Sprint.

 {: .important-title }